dxAdam/Kernel_Development/README.md

 Projects dealing with x86 Linux kernel development

 ## sync_tools
-This project involved writing primitive synchronization tools for multicore systems.
+This project involved writing synchronization primitives for multicore systems.
 We used inline assembly to implement memory barriers, atomic addition/subtraction, spinlocks, barriers, reader writer locks, and finally a lock-free queue..

 The functions we wrote are located in locking.c.